redux-saga/redux-saga/docs/Glossary.md

   yield call(ApiFn, ...args)      // Blocking: will wait for ApiFn (If ApiFn returns a Promise) yield call(otherSaga, ...args)  // Blocking: will wait for otherSaga to terminate

-  yield put(...)                   // Blocking: will dispatch asynchronously (using Promise.then)
+  yield put(...)                   // Non-Blocking: will dispatch within internal scheduler

   const task = yield fork(otherSaga, ...args)  // Non-blocking: will not wait for otherSaga yield cancel(task)                           // Non-blocking: will resume immediately